BestDosage

 Let me untangle this.

-Training: Where the Paths Diverge
+Where Do the Training Paths Diverge?

 Naturopathic doctors (NDs) attend four-year accredited naturopathic medical schools.
 They study conventional biomedical sciences — anatomy, biochemistry, pathology — alongside botanical medicine, homeopathy, hydrotherapy, and clinical nutrition.
 In licensed states, they can order labs, prescribe certain meds, and perform minor procedures.